ka9q/ka9q-radio/docs/KA9Q-AGC.md

 remove the guesswork from gain setting, these modes set **hang-time** = 0 and **recovery-rate** = +50 dB/sec.

-Although the AGC recomputes every block, it actually produces a gain rate-of-change (some number of decibels per sample) and applies it to every sample in the block.
+Although the AGC runs once per block, it computes a gain rate-of-change (X decibels per sample) that's applied to every sample in the block.
 This avoids audible gain "stairstepping" that would otherwise occur during a rapid change at block boundaries.
+I.e., gain is a continuous function, though gain rate-of-change is discontinuous.

 I have found that measuring signal amplitude as a per-block average eliminates the need for an "attack rate" setting to limit the rate at which gain decreases on a strong signal.
-Averaging eliminates the overreaction to short noise impulses that might otherwise occur while still reacting quickly to true changes in signal level.
+Averaging avoids overreacting to short noise impulses while still reacting quickly to true changes in signal level.
 Also, the average block amplitude is measured and the new AGC gain change rate computed before the sample amplitudes are actually changed, so the AGC "sees into the future" a little.
 This also improves performance over an AGC that can only react to a signal as it's being heard.

+As an aside, the 20 ms AGC cycle in *ka9q-radio* is roughly the same as the reaction time (tens of milliseconds) of the human acoustic reflex (see Wikipedia).
+This might just be an interesting coincidence.

 (to be continued)